hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="controlId" @type="string">
-    The ID of the form control associated with the helper text.
-This is used to populate the `id` HTML attribute (with a `character-count-` prefix) of the element.
+    The ID of the form control associated with the character count.
+This is used to populate the element’s `id` HTML attribute (with a `character-count-` prefix).
 This CharacterCount ID can then be referenced in the `aria-describedby` attribute of the form control.
   </C.Property>
   <C.Property @name="maxLength" @type="number">
     The maximum number of characters allowed in the associated form element, used to determine the number of remaining characters.
 This does not restrict users from adding characters over the limit.